 Store your Minoxidil in a place where you will not forget to use it and that is free from heat and excessive moisture (not the fridge).

-You should apply Minoxidil twice daily, with most people applying one dose in the morning, and one in the evening.
+Men should apply Minoxidil twice daily, with most people applying one dose in the morning, and one in the evening.
 Further use could lead to irritation.
+Women are usually advised to use Minoxidil once a day to avoid unwanted side effects.

 The solution is only designed for scalp use (although many people also use it to stimulate beard and even eyebrow growth successfully).
 If Minoxidil comes into contact with other areas of the body you should immediately wash it with cool, clean water.
 If irritation occurs, you should contact your doctor.

-If you’ve been using Minoxidil consistently for the recommended amount of time and you haven’t seen desired results, then it might be time to consider a hair transplant.
+If you’ve been using Minoxidil consistently for the recommended amount of time and you haven’t seen the desired results, then it might be time to consider a hair transplant or another Minoxidil alternative.

 We offer treatments including: